Food Safety Forum

 The American Frozen Food Institute is leading the science of Listeria monocytogenes management in the food industry and working to align global food safety policies to achieve improved public health outcomes.

-AFFI, alongside food industry partners is convening global research experts, industry professionals and food safety policy leaders to discuss emerging Listeria monocytogenes science and how the food industry can apply more practical and science-based approaches to address the risks associated with Listeria monocytogenes in food production.
-This forum will introduce, expand on and deliberate key concepts that are at the heart of Listeria science and policy.
+AFFI, alongside food industry partners convened global research experts, industry professionals and food safety policy leaders to discuss emerging Listeria monocytogenes science and how the food industry can apply more practical and science-based approaches to address the risks associated with Listeria monocytogenes in food production.
+This forum introduced, expanded on and deliberated key concepts that are at the heart of Listeria science and policy.
+Click here for a topline summary.

 Schedule of Virtual Events